Building global working local

 The only way to be able to share information about cities, tours, museums, hotels or restaurants, is not via these businesses themselves.
 If you need independent, reliable, checked information, there is only one way: a local is the only one who can share accessibility information.

-We quickly found companies to work with us, from California to Australia to Morocco, Romania, Spain or Uganda.
+We quickly found companies to work with us, from California to Australia, in Africa and Europe.
 In our team there are researchers, travelers, travel agents, assistance dogs and golf players.
 Some have a disability, some not.

 Hotels, beaches, airports

 We know that if you are planning travels, you want to save time AND you want the information you find to be reliable.

 This is why our offices have such an important role.
 Questions we receive via email or social media can be directed to the offices, who can answer questions in Dutch, English, French, Romanian, Spanish and Arabic.